Our People

 Receptionist

 Born and raised in Albuquerque Brittany has always wanted to help her community thrive and improve.
 NAPPR has given her the opportunity to begin connecting families to resources that can enrich the lives of infants, toddlers, and caregivers.
 She is a strong believer that a smile and support can make the biggest difference in someone’s life.
-Being a mother herself she hopes to work closely with families and assist them to being the best they can be.
+Being a mother herself, she hopes to work closely with families and assist them to being the best they can be.
 Her ultimate goal is to improve the future for our youth

 Tracy Sanchez